lin-lab/coxKM/README.md

 # coxKM (cox Kernel Machine)

 coxKM (cox Kernel Machine) is an R package for conducting SNP-set association tests for right-censored survival outcomes based on a kernel machine cox regression framework. coxKM is meant for common genetic variants only. coxKM tests for association between a SNP-set (made up of common variants) and a right-censored survival outcome.
-Software download , manual download .
+[Manual download](https://content.sph.harvard.edu/xlin/dat/coxKM-manual.pdf)

 ## References: